FIELD MANUAL · ED. 01

 1. Adjust pH to 5.8–6.2 with phosphoric acid — recovers Zn availability fastest.

 2. Drop P to 40 ppm if your formula runs a bloom-boost above 60 ppm.
+Switch back to vegetative-ratio nutrient temporarily.

 3. Add chelated Zn (ZnEDTA) to reach 0.08 ppm in solution.
-Stay below 0.3 ppm; toxicity threshold is narrow [OSU-NUT-01].
+Stay below 0.3 ppm; toxicity threshold is narrow.
+[OSU-NUT-01]

 4. Replace 50% of reservoir if pH has been above 7.0 for 48+ hours; precipitated Zn does not redissolve quickly.